OWNER’S MANUAL

 receive the transmission.
 Repeatedly press AM MODE to switch

-between USB or LSB transmissions (try LSB for frequencies below
+between USB or LSB transmissions (try LSB for frequencies

 10 MHz or USB for frequencies above 10 MHz).